-Their large, fluffy tails, striped in white and red, provide balance in the trees and can be wrapped over the animal in cool or cold weather for warmth and protection from the elements.
+Their large, fluffy bushy tails, striped in white and red, provide balance in the trees and can be wrapped over the animal in cool or cold weather for warmth and protection from the elements.

-They walk with a distinctive waddle on the ground thanks to their short front legs but are far more agile in the trees where these animals spend most of their lives.
+They walk with a distinctive waddle on the ground thanks to their short front hind legs but are far more agile in the trees where these animals spend most of their lives.
 They have a low, sloth-like metabolism due to the inferior nutritive qualities of bamboo.

 Red pandas are solitary creatures and meet only briefly to mate before parting again.
 Young red pandas are born in nests prepared by their mothers inside hollow trees or in rock crevices.
 Each typical female red panda builds several of these nests so that the young pandas can be moved regularly between them.

 Occasionally, a male will stay around to help care for his offspring, but most do not.
-Red pandas are fully mature in around two years and can live as long as 15 years, though most seem to live for eight to ten, assuming they do not fall victim to humans or other predators.
+They are fully mature in around two years and can live as long as 15 years, though most seem to live for eight to ten, assuming they do not fall victim to humans or other predators.

 See Related: Greater Bamboo Lemur